- What To Know About Switching From ADSL To NBN

 Now, this is the tricky part.

-There are many Internet Service Providers in AU.
+There are many Internet Service Providers in Australia.
 The Australian Competition & Consumer Commission (ACCC) alone has identified eight of the fastest NBN service providers!
+Perhaps then give a bit more detail on what the ACCC is or how they test this.

-That's quite a number, to be honest, not to mention a great deal of NBN plans.
+There’s even more high speed NBN plans to choose from.
 The good news is, there's a way to bypass the agony in choosing which plans to avail.

 The Shortcut to Choosing Your NBN Plan